FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/README.md

 [![Documentation](https://img.shields.io/readthedocs/fiware-ready-iot-devices-validation.svg)](https://fiware-ready-iot-devices-validation.rtfd.io)
 [![Build Status](https://img.shields.io/travis/FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation.svg)](https://travis-ci.org/FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation)

-This documentation describes the process to apply and validate an IoT Device as FIWARE Ready .
+This documentation describes the process to apply and validate an IoT Device as FIWARE Ready.

 To join FIWARE-ready IoT Devices Program, you need to follow a series of steps, including an simple validation of your product (implementation), where you will connect it to a FIWARE public instance and you will perform a series of tests: